 Triggers of cluster headache

 - Seasonal fluctuations

 - Strictly unilateral, periorbital, and/or temporal

-Short, recurring attacks; that usually occur in a cyclical pattern (“clusters”)
+Quickly developing (within minutes), short, recurring attacks; that usually occur in a cyclical pattern (“cluster periods”)

-- May become chronic (less common), with interruptions of less than one month between cluster bouts
+- May become chronic (less common), with interruptions of less than three months between cluster bouts

 - Attacks often wake patients up during sleep.

 - Partial Horner syndrome: ptosis and miosis, but no anhidrosis

 While patients with migraine headaches tend to rest motionlessly in a quiet, dark room, individuals with cluster headache pace around restlessly in excruciating pain!